onqtam/headjack/src/introduction.md

 # Book structure

-- **Introduction (what)** - How the protocol technically works, how it compares with other projects, and how things like DMs, social graphs, preferences, etc. could be implemented - the building blocks necessary to recreate anything from Web2 and beyond.
+- **What is Headjack** - How the protocol technically works, how it compares with other projects, and how things like DMs, social graphs, preferences, etc. could be implemented - the building blocks necessary to recreate anything from Web2 and beyond.

-- **Motivation (why)** - What's broken with the web and a blueprint of what could be possible - services, business models, infrastructure, algorithms, moderation, markets, metaverse, etc.
+- **Why is Headjack necessary** - What's broken with the web and a blueprint of what could be possible - services, business models, infrastructure, algorithms, markets, metaverse, etc.

-- **Execition (how)** - A detailed specification of the implementation and other standards.
+- **Implementation of Headjack** - A detailed specification of the implementation.

 # Introduction (what)